NHSDigital/az-backup/docs/pipelines.md

   A personal access token which allows the pipeline to commit a release tag to the repository.
 The PAT will expire periodically and must be maintained.

-  The PAT should be a "fine grained" access token, restricted to the `az-backup` repository, with Read/Write permissions for "Actions".
+  The PAT should be a fine grained access token, restricted to the `az-backup` repository, with Read/Write for the "Contents" permission.